Detail

 • Country blind & country mindful: how can these two perspectives be reconciled?

-• Can saving and investment products be designed at EU level?
+• Can saving and investment products be designed at EU level and reduce fragmentation of capital markets?

 Speakers: